muldis/Muldis_Personal_Portfolio/Muldis_Application_Inventory_WEBAPP_React/docs/Local.md

-# MULDIS-APPINV - Local Deployment and Testing
+# MULDIS-APPINV-WEBAPP-REACT - Local Deployment and Testing

 This document consists of multiple parts; for a directory to all of the parts, see [Overview](../README.md).

-This part of the document explains how to install and run MULDIS-APPINV on a local developer machine, which is also a basis that they can develop it further.
+This part of the document explains how to install and run MULDIS-APPINV-WEBAPP-REACT on a local developer machine, which is also a basis that they can develop it further.

 It also talks about how to run the automated tests locally.